fasakinhenry/printf2/README.md

 # ALX 0x11.
 C - printf

-## This is a ALX group project made by Fasakin Henry and Segun Ojo
+## This is a ALX group project made by Fasakin Henry and Segun

 ### Introduction